Vishnu Digambar Paluskar

 Pandit Vishnu Digambar Paluskar (18 August 1872 – 21 August 1931) was a Hindustani musician.
 He sang the original version of the bhajan Raghupati Raghava Raja Ram, and founded the Gandharva Mahavidyalaya on 5 May 1901.
 He is also credited with arranging India's national song, Vande Mātaram, as it is heard today.
 His original surname was Gadgil, but as they hailed from the village Palus (near Sangli), they came to be known as the "Paluskar" family.

 Early life and background

 Vishnu Digambar Paluskar was born in a Chitpavan Brahmin Marathi family of Kurundwad, a small town falling under the Deccan division of Bombay Presidency during British rule, presently in Maharashtra.
 His father, Digambar Gopal Paluskar, was a singer of Kirtan.

 He went to a local school in Kurundwad for primary education.
 But tragedy struck Paluskar at an early age.
-During a Hindu festival called Datta Jayanti, a fire-cracker burst near his face damaging both his eyes.
+During a Hindu festival called Datta Jayanti, a fire-cracker burst near his face, damaging both his eyes.
 Being a small town, there was no immediate treatment available and Paluskar lost his eyesight.
 Nevertheless, he regained it some years later.

-The king of Miraj recognising the talent in the boy put him under the guidance of Balakrishnabuwa Ichalkaranjikar, a learned musician.
-Paluskar trained under him for 12 years until in 1896 the relations between the teacher and Paluskar became strained.
+Recognising the talent in the boy, the king of Miraj put him under the guidance of Balakrishnabuwa Ichalkaranjikar, a learned musician.
+Paluskar trained under him for 12 years until 1896, when the relations between the teacher and Paluskar became strained.